 - Exercises a protective action against cancer and arteriosclerosis.

 Increased need: Consumption of vegetable oils rich in polyunsaturated fatty acids increases the need for this vitamin.
-Fortunately, nature has provided that many of the foods rich in these fatty acids are also rich in vitamin E.
+Fortunately, nature has provided that many foods rich in these fatty acids are also rich in vitamin E.

 Loss of vitamin E during food processing: Refined grains lose up to 80%; roasted nuts, 80%; frying the oil, from 32% to 75%; in preserves, from 41% to 65%.

-Top Vitamin E Rich Foods
+Top Vitamin E-Rich Foods

 REFERENCES

 - George D. Pamplona-Roger, M.D.
 “Encyclopedia of Foods and Their Healing Power.”
 George D. Pamplona-Roger, M.D.
 Encyclopedia of Foods and Their Healing Power.
 Trans.
 Annette Melgosa.
 Vol. 1.
 Chai Wan: Editorial Safeliz, 2005.
 397. Print.
-[Vitamin E rich foods]
+[Vitamin E-rich foods]

-Last update on 2023-12-09 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2025-04-18 / Affiliate links / Images from Amazon Product Advertising API